 To play Words With Friends 2, you can visit their website, or download the free app on Google Play or Apple App Stores.

-4. Online jigsaw puzzles
+4. Jigsaw puzzles

-While the tactile feeling of clicking pieces into place is part of what makes completing a jigsaw puzzle so satisfying, there’s still plenty of joy and health benefits to be had by solving jigsaw puzzles online – especially if you’re on the go.
+While the tactile feeling of clicking pieces into place is part of what makes completing a jigsaw puzzle so satisfying, there’s still plenty of joy and health benefits to be had from solving jigsaw puzzles online – especially if you’re on the go.

-If you want to solve jigsaw puzzles on your smartphone or tablet, Magic Jigsaw Puzzles also offers a simple and clean jigsaw-solving experience on Google Play or Apple App Stores.
+If you want to solve jigsaw puzzles on your smartphone or tablet, Magic Jigsaw Puzzles also offers a simple and clean jigsaw-solving experience.
 Though additional puzzle packs can be purchased, the app offers thousands of puzzles for free and adds new ones every month.

 5. Chess.com